On geometry of the first and second fundamental forms of canal surfaces: Introduction

 A general canal surface is an envelope of a 1-parameter family of surface.
 The envelope of a 1-parameter family $s\longrightarrow S^{2}\left( s\right) $ of spheres in $IR^{3}$ is called a \textit{general} \textit{canal surface} \cite{Ga}..
 The curve formed by the centers of the spheres \ is called \textit{center curve }of the canal surface.
 The radius of general canal surface is the function $r$ such that $r(s)$ is the radius of the sphere $ S^{2}\left( s\right) .$ Suppose that the center curve of a canal surface is a unit speed curve $\alpha :I\rightarrow IR^{3}$.
 Then the general canal surface can be parametrized by the formula

 where

 All the tubes and the surfaces of revolution are subclass of the general canal surface.

-\begin{theorem} The center curve of a canal surface M is a straight line if and only if M is a surface of revolution for which no normal line to the surface is parallel o the axis of revolution \cite{Ga}. \end{theorem}
+\begin{theorem} Let M be a canal surface.
+The center curve of M is a straight line if and only if M is a surface of revolution for which no normal line to the surface is parallel o the axis of revolution \cite{Ga}. \end{theorem}